Strong identifiability and parameter learning in regression with heterogeneous response: Statistical efficiency in learning regression mixtures

-\paragraph{The case of unknown $\Kup$.} Finally, when the number of components $K$ and its upper bound are unknown, there are a variety of approaches to endowing the prior distribution on the mixing measure $G$.
-In this paper we shall adopt the "mixture-of-finite-mixtures" prior \cite{Nobile-94,Miller-2016}.
+Finally, when the number of components $K$ and its upper bound are unknown, there are various approaches for prior specification.
+Here, we adopt the widely utilized "mixture-of-finite-mixtures" prior \cite{Miller-2016}.
 In particular, the prior distribution $\Pi$ on the space $\Gcal$ of mixing measures is induced by the following specification.

 \begin{enumerate} \item[(B5.)]
 A prior distribution $\Pi_\Kvar$ on $\Kvar$ with support in $\Nbb$, i.e., $\Pi_K(\Kvar = k) > 0$ for all $k\in \Nbb$. \item[(B6.)]
 For each $k\in \Nbb$, given the event $K=k$, the conditional prior distribution of the mixing measure $G = \sum_{j=1}^{k}p_j \delta_{(\theta_{1j},\theta_{2j})} \in \Ecal_{k}$ is induced by the following specification: $\Pi_p \times \Pi_{\theta_1}^{k} \times \Pi_{\theta_2}^{k}$ on $\{(p_1, \dots, p_{k}, \theta_{11}, \dots, \theta_{1k}$, $\theta_{21}, \dots, \theta_{2k})| p_i\geq 0, \sum_{i=1}^{k}p_i=1, \theta_{1j} \in \Theta_1, \theta_{2j} \in \Theta_2\}$, where $\Pi_p$ is a prior distribution of $(p_{j})_{i=1}^{k}$ on $\Delta^{k-1}$, $\Pi_{\theta_1}$ is a prior distribution of $\theta_{1j}$ on $\Theta_1$, and $\Pi_{\theta_2}$ is a prior distribution of $\theta_{2j}$ on $\Theta_2$, independently for $i=1,\dots, k$.
 Assume that $\Pi_p, \Pi_{\theta_1}, \Pi_{\theta_2}$ have a density with respect to Lebesgue measure on $\Delta^{k-1}, \Theta_1, \Theta_2$, respectively, which are bounded away from zero and infinity.